-The board of directors held a total of 10 meetings during the twelve months ended December 31, 2021, and each director attended at least 80 percent of the aggregate number of all (i) board meetings held during the period for which he was a director and (ii) committee meetings held during the period for which he was a committee member.
+The board of directors held a total of 10 meetings during the twelve months ended December 31, 2023, and each director attended at least 100 percent of the aggregate number of all (i) board meetings held during the period for which he/she was a director and (ii) committee meetings held during the period for which he/she was a committee member.
 We do not have a policy requiring director attendance at stockholder meetings, but members of our board of directors are encouraged to attend.
-None of our directors attended our 2021 Annual Meeting of Stockholders due to COVID-19 restrictions.
+None of our directors attended our 2023 Annual Meeting of Stockholders.